 - Set Spot Mode - Set the type of the selected colors to Spot color.
 Spot colors can be used to create separate printing plates.

 - Set Process Mode - Set the type of the selected colors to Process color.
 Process colors are referenced from the palette.
 Changing the color in the palette will change all instances in the document.

 - Set Expanded Mode - Set the type of the selected colors to Expanded color.
 Expanded colors are copied to the selected object when applied.

 - Edit Color - Edit the selected color from the palette.
 The color selector view is opened, where the replacement color can be selected.

 - New Color - Append a new color to the palette, after specifying the color in the color selector view.

 - Create Color Group - Create a new color group in the palette.
 This command is available only in the document color palette.
 External palettes cannot contain groups.
 The color group options are set in a modal view described in the previous section.

-- Color Group Type menu is used to set the type of the current color group.
+- Color Group Type - contains options to set the type of the current color group.

 - Delete Groups - Remove the selected color groups.